 In 2016, we completed a major renovation project, the 100 Haven Ave. boiler plant conversion.
 The first phase included a comprehensive boiler tune-up and supporting the transition from using No. 6 oil to cleaner No. 2 heating oil.
 During the second phase, we partnered with ConEdison to extend high-pressure gas service to the boiler plant so it could switch to using even cleaner natural gas as its primary fuel.
 In addition to reducing carbon emissions, this conversion improved local air quality and allows for greater fuel redundancy and reliability.

 We're upgrading to LED lighting in select locations and during space renovations, and incorporating LED into our campus-wide lighting standards.

-With new green buildings at CUMC, we're adding bicycle parking across campus.
-As construction progresses, you'll see new bike racks at the Vagelos Education Center and the new School of Nursing building.
+With new green buildings at CUIMC, we're adding bicycle parking across campus.
+You'll see new bike racks at the Roy and Diana Vagelos Education Center and the new School of Nursing building.
 See a map of all bike racks.

 Water Refill Stations

 In an effort to cut plastic bottle waste, we partnered with the Lerner Center for Public Health Promotion to install water-bottle fill stations on select floors of Bard Hall, Hammer Health Sciences Center, Mailman School of Public Health, and Russ Berrie Medical Science Pavilion (see map), and on every floor of the Vagelos Education Center.

 When you compost, you help keep organics out of landfills.
 The CUIMC Office of Housing Services, in partnership with the New York Department of Sanitation, launched a pilot composting program at the 154 Haven Ave. and 390 Ft.
 Washington Ave. residences in September 2017.